byrohithreddy/Movie_recommendation_system/README.md

 # Movie_recommendation_system
-Basic Movie Recommendation system using python and Jupyter notebook .
-Dataset from Kaggle and modules used from python are pandas, numpy, scikit-learn  modules
+Developed a Movie Recommendation System using Python in a Jupyter Notebook, leveraging a Kaggle dataset.
+Utilized pandas for data manipulation, NumPy for numerical operations, and scikit-learn for building and evaluating the recommendation model.